 I send you greetings from Swarthmore College.
-With another admission cycle behind us, we head into the fall energized by the remarkable group of 427 young scholars (416 first-years and 11 transfers), and I want to thank all of you for your assistance in helping us assemble such a talented group of scholars.
-We look forward to seeing many of you on the road at high school visits, counselor breakfasts, professional conferences, or on Swarthmore’s beautiful 425 acre arboreal campus just 11 miles outside of Philadelphia.
-The campus is easily accessible by train, plane, or automobile, and Swarthmore is one of the few colleges in the country that has a train station directly at the base of campus!
-Please feel free to call, write, or email me at firstname.lastname@example.org if you have questions or comments.
+With another admission cycle behind us, we head into the fall energized by the remarkable group of 427 young scholars (416 first-years and 11 transfers), who have joined us on campus.
+We are also looking forward to seeing many of you at school visits, counselor breakfasts, professional conferences, or on Swarthmore’s beautiful 425-acre arboretum campus just 11 miles outside of Philadelphia.
+The campus is easily accessible, and Swarthmore is one of the few colleges in the country that has a train station directly at the base of campus!
+Please feel free to call, write, or email me (firstname.lastname@example.org) if you have questions or comments.

-Our Commitment to Financial Aid and Diverse Scholars
+Our Continued Commitment to Financial Aid and Diverse Scholars

-This year, the average financial aid award to these students is over $39,000 towards our asking price of $57,870.
-To date, we are still offering loan-free need-based awards for all students receiving grant aid at Swarthmore.
+This year, the average financial aid award for first-years is $46,931 towards our asking price of $63,550.
+We are still offering loan-free need-based awards for all students receiving grant aid at Swarthmore.
 Often, the most selective schools have the most competitive need-based aid awards.
 Students, particularly needy ones, should not take high priced schools off of their lists.
-We hope as you encourage your students to take a closer look at Swarthmore, you will know that we have a long-standing commitment to provide financial aid to all students whose potential family resources fall short of our charges.
-Swarthmore College will enter our eighth year as a QuestBridge partner for the academic year 2013-2014.
-This year, we welcomed 20 QuestBridge Scholars to Swarthmore’s Class of 2020, which is an all-time high for one class.
+We hope as you encourage your students to take a closer look at Swarthmore, you remember that we have a long-standing commitment to provide financial aid to all students whose potential family resources fall short of our charges.
+Swarthmore College will enter our eleventh year as a QuestBridge partner for the academic year 2016-2017.
+We welcomed 53 QuestBridge Scholars to Swarthmore’s Class of 2020, which is an all-time high for one class.

-This year, Swarthmore College welcomed a first-year class composed of 45% domestic students of color, plus an additional 8% non-U.S. citizens, including 8 undocumented/DACA students.
-The first-year class comprises 5% African American, 14% Hispanic/Latino/multiracial, 18% Asian American, and 8% multiracial students.
-Another 13% of our first-year students are first generation college students, 21% are receiving Pell Grants, and 56% attended public or public selective high schools.
+This year Swarthmore College welcomed a first-year class composed of 42% domestic students of color, plus an additional 12% non-U.S. citizens, including 8 undocumented/DACA students.
+The first-year class consists of 8% African American, 13% Hispanic/Latino/multiracial, 14% Asian American, 1 Native American, and 6% multiracial students.
+Another 20% of our first-years are first generation college students, 21% are receiving Pell Grants, and 56% attended public or public selective high schools.

 Engineering and Dance at Swarthmore

-Please let us know how we might participate in any special programs or workshops at your school and how we can continue to strengthen our relationship with your school.
-We would be delighted to host you at Swarthmore should you be able to visit the campus.
+Please let us know how we might participate in any special programs or workshops at your school or organization, and how we can continue to strengthen our relationship with you and your students.
+We would be delighted to host you at Swarthmore if you can visit campus.
 All of us are eager to work with you during the coming year.
 Our regional deans, listed below, look forward to working with you and your students, and I hope you will feel welcome to call on us!

 James L. Bock '90